Farmhouse | 3 bedrooms | sleeps 7

 Guests are kindly asked to arrive no earlier than 3pm and vacate before 10am on the day of departure (unless otherwise agreed).

-The Northern France / Nord-Pas-de-Calais region
+Northern France region

 Just over the border from Belgium and a hop across the English Channel lies the Nord-Pas-de-Calais region of France.
 A region of contrasting landscapes, forests and woods, gentle meadows and marshlands, rolling hills dotted with windmills and a varied coastline that stretches for miles and miles.
 Wide-open spaces of unspoilt countryside make up the Regional Natural Parks and the area also has one of the largest network of waterways for river cruising in Europe.